electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 codesign  -fs "$APP_KEY" --entitlements parent.plist "$APP_PATH"
 productbuild --component "$APP_PATH" /Applications --sign "$INSTALLER_KEY" "$APP_PATH"
 ```
+a

-If you are new to app sandboxing under OS X, you should also read through Apple's
+If you are new to app sandboxing under OS X, you should also read through
-[Enabling App Sandbox][enable-app-sandbox] to have a basic idea, then add keys
+Apple's [Enabling App Sandbox][enable-app-sandbox] to have a basic idea, then
-for the permissions needed by your app to the entitlements files.
+add keys for the permissions needed by your app to the entitlements files.

 ### Upload Your App and Submit for Review